Xi-Yang-project/3033project/README.md

 ## Models
 There are 5 files in this models folder.
+- age_prediction.ipynb
+- age_gender_pre
+-
+-
-One for age single-task learning(two datasets), two for age-gender two-task leanring(one for IMDB, one for UTKFace), and two for age-gender-race three-task leanring(One for UTKFace, One for multi-source).build_age_branch(),build_gender_branch(),build_race_branch() are three functions used for adding more tasks.
+- One for age single-task learning(two datasets), two for age-gender two-task leanring(one for IMDB, one for UTKFace), and two for age-gender-race three-task leanring(One for UTKFace, One for multi-source).build_age_branch(),build_gender_branch(),build_race_branch() are three functions used for adding more tasks.
 The age_gender_race model has the best validation accuracy.
 We use below three model to do reference.

 |  Models | Age classes|  Val accuracy |